X

 admin

-Slate Corrects Spate of Math/Science Errors
+Slate Corrects a Spate of Math/Science Errors

 As errors go, scientific and mathematical ones are often some of the easiest for journalists to make.
 Writers, more often…